tisanelabs/tisane-docs/support/troubleshooting.md

 - Invalid JSON.
 Check for unterminated string literals or unescaped double quotes in your strings.
 - Invalid language code(s).
 Verify that the language model exists and the attribute name is correct (`language` in `/parse`, `from` and `to` in `/transform`).
 - Missing `content` element.

-## API calls fail with error code 401 (Unauthorized)

-This means your request failed authorization.
-Possible reasons:

-- Incorrect API Key
-  - Ensure you provide the `Ocp-Apim-Subscription-Key` HTTP header with the correct API key value.

-- Rate Limit Exceeded
-  - Each subscription plan has a rate limit.
-The rate limit of the free Community Plan is set to 10 requests per minute only (enough to test, not enough to go to production for most purposes).
-Check the limits on the [Subscription Plans page](https://tisane.ai/subscription-plans/).

-- Monthly Quota Exceeded
-  - If you've reached the monthly quota, consider upgrading on the [Subscription Plans page](https://tisane.ai/subscription-plans/).
-Multiple notifications are sent when approaching the monthly quota.

 ## API calls fail with error code 404